How to switch from Avalara

 Sales tax is constantly evolving as new regulations are passed.
 After launch, TaxCloud will help you stay informed, compliant, and prepared as your business evolves.

-However, other data may be highly relevant to you.
+However, other information may be highly relevant to you.
 Be sure to check your reporting and tracking tools to ensure they’re working properly.
 Because TaxCloud offers nexus tracking, you’ll be alerted when you’re approaching a threshold in a new state.

 Lastly, our onboarding and transition teams will be available for several weeks after your transition takes place.
 Lean on these resources while you have them in order to smooth out any kinks in the migration process.